Funding Guidelines

 • Goals and Outcomes

-• Organization leadership strives to represent the target community being served.
+• Organization leadership strives to represent the organization’s constituents.

 • Organization has a demonstrated track record of success and/or has goals that reflect the community’s input on what needs to change so that everyone can thrive.